 June 14, 2025, 12:11 pm | Read time: 8 minutes

-Few other once universally popular nature reserves have received as much negative press in recent years as the Harz National Park.
+Few other once-popular nature reserves have received as much negative press in recent years as the Harz National Park.
 Admittedly, drought and an unprecedented bark beetle infestation have wreaked havoc here.
 However, our author has been hiking in the area for years and consistently sees encouraging signs that the fragile ecosystem is well on its way to recovery.
 Even now, there is still much beauty to discover.

 Overview